otherguy/php-currency-api/README.md

 ## Usage 🛠

 ### Currency Symbol Helper
 The [`Otherguy\Currency\Symbol`](src/Symbol.php) class provides constants for each supported currency.
 This is merely a helper and does not need to be used.
 You can simply pass strings like `'USD', 'EUR', ...` to most methods.

+> Please note that you are not required to use `Otherguy\Currency\Symbol` to specify symbols.
+It's simply a convenience helper.

 ```php
 // 'USD'